 - A healthcare provider (often your doctor or a nurse) wraps an elastic band around your upper arm in order to make your vein swell with blood.

 - A needle is gently inserted into your vein to collect blood in an attached vial or tube.

 - The elastic band is removed from your arm.

 - The blood sample is sent to a laboratory for analysis.

-As with any blood test, there is a slight risk of bleeding, bruising, or infection at the puncture site.
+As with any blood test, there’s a slight risk of bleeding, bruising, or infection at the puncture site.
 You may feel moderate pain or a sharp prick when the needle is inserted.
 You may also feel dizzy or lightheaded after the blood draw.

-A normal, or negative, test result indicates that there are no antibodies to RSV present in your blood.
-This means that you have never been infected with RSV.
+A normal, or negative, test result indicates that there are no antibodies for RSV in your blood.
+This means that you’ve never been infected with RSV.

-In infants, a positive test result may indicate that an RSV infection has occurred or that RSV antibodies have been passed from the mother to the baby in utero.
-In adults, a positive result means that an RSV infection has occurred recently or in the past.
+In infants, a positive test result may indicate that the baby has had an RSV infection (recently or in the past), or their mother has passed RSV antibodies to them in utero (before birth).
+In adults, a positive result means they have had an RSV infection recently or in the past.

-Your doctor can use the results of the test to distinguish between a recent and a past infection.
-In general, the presence of IgM antibodies indicates recent infection and the presence of IgG antibodies indicates past infection.
-Most adults and older children have already had an RSV infection and, hence, already have RSV antibodies.
+Your doctor can use the results of your test to distinguish between a recent and a past infection.
+In general, the presence of IgM antibodies indicates recent infection, and the presence of IgG antibodies indicates past infection.
+Most adults and older children have already had an RSV infection and already have RSV antibodies.

-In infants with symptoms of an RSV infection and positive test results, hospitalization is typically not required because symptoms resolve at home in one to two weeks.
-The CDC states that most children who need to be hospitalized for RSV infection are younger than 6 months of age (CDC).
-There is no specific treatment available for RSV infection and, at present, no RSV vaccine has been developed.
+In infants with symptoms of an RSV infection and positive test results, hospitalization is typically not required because symptoms usually resolve at home in one to two weeks.
+The CDC states that most children who need to be hospitalized for RSV infection are younger than 6 months of age.
+There’s no specific treatment available for RSV infection and, at present, no RSV vaccine has been developed.